 Application.Calculate line near the top of both of these macros is optional.
 All that does is force your spreadsheet to recalculate all formulas.
 If that’s not necessary in your example, and chance are it’s not, you can remove that line.

-If you’re ready to free up your time in the office, visit my Excel Add-ins page for some great automation products.
+If you’re ready to free up your time in the office, subscribe using the form below.